Church of the Good Shepherd, Nottingham

 The Church of the Good Shepherd is a Roman Catholic church in Woodthorpe, Nottinghamshire.
 It is a Grade II* listed building.

 History

-The church was opened on 23 July 1964; it celebrated its Golden Jubilee commemorating fifty years of service in 2014.
+The church was opened on 23 July 1964 and it celebrated its Golden Jubilee commemorating fifty years of service in 2014.
 The architect was Gerard Goalen and the modern design won an award from the Royal Institute of British Architects in 1966.
 The dalle de verre stained glass is by Patrick Reyntiens.

-In 2012, the church was awarded £119,000 by English Heritage to resolve issues with concrete cancer and reinforcement decay which was eroding the fabric of the building.
-The roof and concrete fascia replacement cost about £300,000 despite the English Heritage grant.
+The Church is on the Historic England - Heritage at Risk Register, having been assessed as condition "Poor" and "Priority: A - Immediate risk of further rapid deterioration or loss of fabric".

+It had previously suffered with roof issues.
+In 2012, roof membrane and reinforcement works cost around £300,000 which primarily enabled the removal of damaging rainwater from the church's flat roof.
+The parish fundraised to cover the cost of repairs with around a third match funding allocated by English Heritage as a significant contribution towards the works.

 Organ

 The church contains a pipe organ by J. W. Walker & Sons Ltd. A specification of the organ can be found on the National Pipe Organ Register.